 Moving projects forward in GTD style

 In the GTD world, a project is simply a desired outcome requiring more than one task to complete.
 In that context, the planning process is to simply think of the subsequent action.
-When that action is taken then you think of the next action after that.
+When that action is taken, then you think of the next action after that.
 This process is repeated until the project is complete.

 If you’re a trained project manager, you might be twitching as you read this.
 You and I know that it takes much more than simply thinking of the next action to properly plan a complex project.
 Interestingly, David Allen knows that as well.
 He often explains that his system was created for every type of person; he says that folks who actually need better tools for planning complex projects already have them.
 In my opinion, he’s talking about you and me, project management professionals (and anyone managing projects), our methodologies, frameworks, and information systems.

-Although Waterfall is much more involved and complex to pull off than GTD, in my view it can be seen as subset of it.
+Although Waterfall is much more involved and complex to pull off than GTD, in my view it can be seen as a subset of it.
 Many people master project management approaches.
 Many people master GTD.
 Not as many people can couple GTD and waterfall in this powerful combination.

-Cross pollinating GTD + Waterfall systems
+Cross-pollinating GTD + Waterfall systems

 GTD and waterfall are complementary but they also cross-pollinate.
 For example, as the result of a team meeting, you may end up with a number of new items in your inbox.
 They may be related solely to one particular project.
-But you as a singular person, will have to process them.
-The result is that these items will compete not only with other project work, but with other dimensions of your life as well.
+But you as a singular person will have to process them.
+The result is that these items will compete not only with other project work but with other dimensions of your life as well.